mmistakes/minimal-mistakes/_drafts/fs2.md

 val compiledStream: IO[Unit] = savingTomHolland.compile.drain
 ```

-In this case, we also applied the `drain` method, which discards the any output of the effect.
+In this case, we also applied the `drain` method, which discards any effect output.
 However, once compiled, we return to have many choices.
 For example, we can transform the compiled stream into an effect containing a `List`:

 ```scala
 val jlActorsEffectfulList: IO[List[Actor]] = liftedJlActors.compile.toList